Click on a question to view the answer.

 If the weather is iffy, we will make a determination on cancelling classes and open hours a few hours beforehand.
 We do not base our decision on the local schools, as they have to make their decisions early in the morning and often the situation has changed dramatically by the time our classes are ready to start.

 We try to avoid cancelling classes whenever possible, as it is difficult to coordinate everybody's schedule to set up a make-up class.
 Below are the times when we will make a determination.
-After that time, we will try to notify you in three ways: your class email list, the WriterHouse website main page (writerhouse.org), and the voicemail outgoing message (296-1922).
+After that time, we will send an email to your class email list, the WriterHouse website main page (writerhouse.org), Facebook and Twitter.
+If you can't get to a computer, phone to check the voicemail outgoing message (296-1922).

 - Evening classes that start at 6:30 and evening open hours--decision will be posted by 3pm